Sixth Form Admission

 Kendrick School welcomes new students into its Sixth Form.
 We offer a 3 or 4 AS/A level pathway in the following courses:

 Art & Design ● Biology ● Chemistry ● Drama & Theatre ● Economics ● English Literature ● French ● Geography ● German ● History ●Latin ●Mathematics ● Further Mathematics ●Music ● Physical Education ●Physics ●Religious Studies, Philosophy & Ethics ● Sociology ● plus the Extended Project Qualification (EPQ)

 For entry into Kendrick School Sixth Form, applicants will normally have to satisfy the following minimum conditions:

-- 8 GCSEs grades A* - B or 9-5 two of which must be English Language and Mathematics and all should be from full GCSE courses.
+- 8 GCSEs (or DfE recognised equivalent) grades A* - B or 9-5, two of which must be English Language and Mathematics.
+GCSE short courses cannot be accepted.

 - At least a grade B or 6 at GCSE in the subjects to be studied at AS/A-level.

 - Grade B or 6 or above in the Higher Tier is an entry requirement for Mathematics and/or Science AS/A level courses.
 Students who have taken Foundation Tier GCSE courses in Mathematics and Sciences (rather than Higher Tier) are unlikely to have covered all the appropriate topics from which they can move on to A-level in the context of this school.

 - To study a Science subject it would be necessary for an applicant to have achieved at least a Grade B or 6 in Combined Science or Separate Science GCSEs.

 - Students who wish to study Further Mathematics must achieve at Grade A*-A or 9-7 in GSCE Mathematics.